What is this medication?

 BENAZEPRIL (ben AY ze pril) is an ACE inhibitor.
-This medicine is used to treat high blood pressure.
+It treats high blood pressure.

 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.